 - Score at least 65 points on New Brunswick's unique selection grid.

-If all other eligibility criteria (outlined above) are met and the business plan is approved, applicants will be assessed according to the following selection factors.
-In order to qualify for the Business Applicant Stream, candidates must score a minimum of 65 points.
+If all other eligibility criteria (outlined above) are met and the business plan is approved, applicants will be assessed and assigned a score out of 100 based on the following selection factors.
+An individual must score at least 65 points to be considered eligible.

 Factor 1: Age